flash62au/EngineDriver_Home/docs/contributing/index.rst

 * On Githib, clone the JMRI/EngineDriver repository. `(See Cloning a repository in GitHub) <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`_
 * Install Android Studio.
-* Open Android Studio (if necessary, close any open project and restart, so you get the Welcome Wizard)
+* Open Android Studio |br|\ (If necessary, close any open project and restart, so you get the Welcome Wizard)
 * Select ``Check out project from Version control`` -> Git
 * In the Clone Repository window, enter the Git Repository URL: ``https://github.com/JMRI/EngineDriver``, -> ``Clone``.
 Note this is the original repoisitory, not your clone.
 * Open the project.